zeripath/java-gitea-api/docs/NotificationApi.md

 <a name="notifyReadList"></a>
 # **notifyReadList**
-> notifyReadList(lastReadAt, all, statusTypes, toStatus)
+> List&lt;NotificationThread&gt; notifyReadList(lastReadAt, all, statusTypes, toStatus)

 Mark notification threads as read, pinned or unread